 - A grand jury returns a criminal indictment.

-Arrest warrants will normally be issued after a criminal case was filed against someone who wasn't arrested at the scene of the crime.
+Arrest warrants are normally issued after a criminal case is filed against someone who wasn't arrested at the scene of the crime.

 Once the prosecutor has decided to file charges, it's likely the defendant is not already in police custody, thus making it necessary to pursue an arrest warrant.

-It should be noted that law enforcement can normally only hold someone in custody 48 hours without charges being filed.
-This is why an arrest warrant will often be issued after formal charges have been filed.
+It should be noted that law enforcement can normally only hold someone in custody for 48 hours without filing charges.
+This is why an arrest warrant is often issued after formal charges have been filed.

 Why Are Bench Warrants Issued in California?